ericjenn/working-groups/safety-related-profile/documents/sow.md

 ##### RI: Reference implementation

--  RIAct1: Development of a reference implemation (on the basis of the existing ref imp.).
+-  RIAct1: Development of a reference implementation (on the basis of the existing ref imp.).
 This covers the development of the graph execution engine and operators.

 ### A4: V&V of the ONNX Safety-related profile